danieliscrazy/SlackPager/JOURNAL.md

 11:30 AM: AAAA, we're getting so close to Undercity!!
 I'm so damn excited!!
 Anyways, I'm gonna start working on the Slack code.
 Also I forgot to say in the last journal entry, I am proud to say that I did _not_ vibecode the Arduino code.
 Everything there so far is directly from templates or my brain.
 Can't say the same about the Slack bot code, I was hoping to not vibecode that as much as I could, but it's not looking too promising.

 12:00 PM: Yeah I used AI.
 Not proud of it, but my Slack code is working now!
 When I send a message in the channel, it sends it to the pager!
 Now I'm gonna start working on figuring out a menu here, probably need to make a seperate code file for figuring that out.
 Also, please excuse me for my lack of pictures, it's a bit of a mess in my room and at this point anything I did would have to be a video, which complicates things further.
 I'll have a lot more once I start working on the case.

+12:15 PM: I have spent way too long debugging something, and I just realized that it was because 2 pins were taken on the ESP8266 by I2C/SPI stuff.
+I was able to free up one pin, but not another, and I just realized...
+I don't _need_ three buttons.
+I can have 1 arrow button to cycle through the menu, and one to select.
+With that debugged, hopefully I'll be able to figure this out soon.
+Also just spent a solid 10 minutes trying to figure out why the piezo wasn't working, and my dumb ass forgot to change the pin in the part that plays the tone.
+Anyways, it's been like 2 hours since I started this journal entry, I got a working menu!
+Need to hook it up to the main code so it can actually... do stuff.
+Gonna do that now.